-All applicants must complete the online University of Hawaii System Application by the published deadline.
+All applicants must complete the online University of Hawai'i System Application, and submit all supporting documents, by the published deadline.
 Applicants are encouraged to file their Admissions application as early as possible.
-Completed applications and all supporting and requested documents must be received by the deadline.
-For application deadline dates, refer to the Admissions and Records Office webpage at https://windward.hawaii.edu/admissions-records/
+For application deadline dates, please refer to the Admissions and Records website at https://windward.hawaii.edu/admissions-records/

 • Students who have missed at least one semester of enrollment must re-apply for admission.
-However, students who stopped out within two years, may contact the Admissions & Records Office to re-activate their application, if their last Home Campus was Windward CC.
+However, students who stopped-out within two years, may contact the Admissions & Records Office to re-activate their application, if their last Home Campus was Windward CC.

-The enrollment of non-residents and international students is governed by Board of Regents policy.
-Non-Residents are assessed a non-refundable non-resident application fee.
+The enrollment of Non-Resident and International students is governed by Board of Regents policy.
+Non-Residents are assessed a \$25.00 nonrefundable Non-Resident application fee.